 I want to use a relatively minor injury as an example.
 I use this example because it occurs in most relationships.
 So we can all easily understand, I am also using gender-neutral language in the model so we don’t get distracted by our gender biases.

+The forgotten commitment.
 The weekend is approaching, and this married couple is discussing their schedules and expectations for the weekend on a Thursday evening.
 Unfortunately, this Saturday is not looking to be very restful for either of them.
 One agrees to take the children to their soccer games in the morning, while the other plans to run shopping errands after mowing the grass early.
 One of the kiddos has a friend’s birthday party that afternoon while the other younger child needs to nap.
 The parent who agreed to stay home needed the parent to pick up an essential gift for their evening plans.
 This spouse (staying home) was responsible for organizing the retirement gift for their boss, who was retiring after 20 years.
 The gift was ready for pickup this Saturday, and the partner out at the party agreed to pick up the gift.
 As the couple was getting ready to leave for the retirement party that evening, they both realized the gift pickup had been forgotten.
 A massive argument ensued.
+“You are always forgetting…you never seem to care about what is important to me.”
+“You never reminded me…I never wanted to go to this stupid party because I hate your boss and coworkers.”
+Feelings of hurt and betrayal lingered through the night and into the next day.

 Imagine being a fly on the wall as this couple attempts to process the argument from the night before.
 In an ideal world, the hurt spouse would share their feelings and experiences.
 The offending spouse would validate and take ownership of the injury and offer a corrective action plan for future events.
 But these discussions could be better, and I want us to recognize that it is most likely related to what happens in a fraction of a second decision.
 In those twinkling moments, we need to decide–what will we do with POWER?